shruti-sureshan/Data-Structures-and-Algorithms/README.md

 # DSA

-This repository includes solved problems of Data structures and Algorithms from various platforms
+This repository includes Data structures and Algorithms problems from various platforms